jeffbass/com-yin-yang-ranch/docs/zen-gardening/index.md

-# Leaning More -- A list of Resources
+# Zen Gardening & Permaculture

 Yin Yang Ranch is one of many permaculture and native plant sites in Ventura County, California.
 We are lucky to have an abundance of local resources for